emilylubkert/get-every-third/README.md

   - `npm install`
   - `npm test` to run unit tests

+To see a version of this app with a front end, visit https://frontend-lyft.herokuapp.com/. <br/>
+The repo for that code is https://github.com/emilylubkert/lyft-application-with-frontend

 ### API
 #### POST /test
 - Parameter: string_to_cut, the string that we want to get every 3rd character from